2AA4-W23/Island-Generator/README.md

 ### Scenario

-To generate and visualize an irregular mesh, use the above Generator and Visualizer commands in their respective directories with the associated tags.
-For instance:
+To generate and visualize an irregular mesh, use the above commands in their respective directories with the associated tags.
+For instance, to generate/visualize an irregular mesh with 500 polygons/centroids, 15 lloyd relaxations, component thickness of 5, and alpha value of 250 in debug mode:

 ```
 mosser@azrael A2 % cd generator